-The fritto misto is translated as ” Mix Fried”, so what you are actually getting is various kinds of seafood that have been lightly battered and deep-fried.
-If you like fried food and you like seafood then this is obviously the perfect mix.
-I would highly recommend however that even if you don’t like fried food to give it a try.
-It is not a heavy batter and fried like KFC, but fried and battered just enough.
+The fritto misto translates to “mix fried,” so you can expect various kinds of lightly battered and deep-fried seafood.
+If you like fried food and you like seafood, this is a no-brainer.
+It isn’t a heavy batter and it’s not fried like KFC—it’s fried and battered just enough.

 Pasta with Pork | Primo | Rome

 Like any good rivalry, Rome is split between l’amatriciana and la carbonara.
-Both plates are delicious and it would be impossible to decide which one is actually better.
-I can’t take sides but I do tend to make l’amatriciana more – so it is my #1 favorite dish in Rome.
+Both pasta dishes are delicious and it would be impossible to decide which one is actually better.
+I can’t take sides but I do tend to make l’amatriciana more often, so it’s my number one favorite dish in Rome.

 Like many of the best Italian dishes, this Roman favorite is made with simple ingredients.
 It’s often made at home with la passata, which is a quick tomato sauce base but you couldn’t do that in a restaurant without Italians noticing.

 You should use cherry tomatoes (pomodori ciliegini), fresh chilli peppers (peperoncino), pork cheek (gaunciale), and, most importantly, pecorino cheese (pecorino romano).
 For the pasta, you should use spaghetti or bucatini (spaghetti in the form of a straw).
 This is yet another rivalry between Amatriciana purists: spaghetti or bucatini?

 Bucatini is arguably the original recipe, which I also prefer.
 But in Rome, this dish could be served with spaghetti or even maniche corte, which are about half as long as rigatoni and used more commonly in Rome.
 No matter the pasta, order L’Amatriciana in Rome—it’s an absolute must!